tduretz/MDOODZ7.0/SETS/README.md

 # Parameters and parameter values read from input text file:

 ##  Simulation start/restart from breakpoint files
-- `irestart`: 0 if simulation starts from beginning, 1 if simulation restarst from a step.
+- `irestart`: 0 if simulation starts from beginning, 1 if simulation restarts from a step.
 Default: 00000
 - `istep`: last step written, indicates step to restart from if irestart is 1.
-Defaut: 0
+Default: 0

 ## Simulation start/restart
 - `writer`: Writes .hdf5 files for visualisation and .dat breakpoint files for restart.
 Default: 0